Current & Forthcoming Titles

 CHRIS WARE is the author of Jimmy Corrigan: the Smartest Kid on Earth and Building Stories, which was a long-running #1 New York Times bestseller, and deemed a Top Ten Fiction Book by The New York Times and Time Magazine.
 A contributor to the New Yorker, his work has been exhibited at the MoCa Los Angeles, the MCA Chicago and the Whitney Museum of American Art.
 Ware’s Monograph was published in October 2017 by Rizzoli.
 His most recent book, Rusty Brown, was published by Pantheon in September 2019, and was a finalist for the 2020 PEN/Jean Stein Book Award.

 CLAIRE VAYE WATKINS is the author of Battleborn (Riverhead) and Gold Fame Citrus (Riverhead), which won the Lucien Barrière Prize in 2017.
 She received a fellowship from the John Simon Guggenheim Memorial Foundation and in 2017 she was named one of Granta’s Best Young American Novelists.
-Her latest novel, I Love You but I’ve Chosen Darkness, was published by Riverhead in October 2021.
+Her novel, I Love You But I’ve Chosen Darkness, was published by Riverhead in October 2021, and her next novel, Yellow Pine, will be published by Riverhead in 2026.

 NAOMI J. WILLIAMS is the author of the novel Landfalls (FSG, 2015), long-listed for the Center for Fiction First Novel Prize and the National Book Critics Circle’s John Leonard Award.
 Her short fiction has appeared in numerous literary journals, garnering a Pushcart Prize and a Best American honorable mention.
 Distinctions also include a Sustainable Arts Foundation grant and residencies at Hedgebrook, Djerassi, and Willapa Bay AiR.
 Educated at Princeton, Stanford, and UC Davis, she lives in Sacramento, California, and teaches with the MFA programs at Ashland University and St. Mary’s College.